How to Enable Remote Desktop on Windows 10 in 4 Ways

 (Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\Control\Terminal Server").fDenyTSConnections Returns 0 = active.

-Way 4.
+Method 4.
 Easier & Free Alternative to Remote Desktop - DeskIn App

 DeskIn revolutionizes remote access by offering free, cross-platform control for any Windows 10 edition—whether you're on Home, Pro, or Enterprise.
 Unlike native RDP, it eliminates version restrictions and complex setups while supporting mobile-to-PC connections.
 Crucially, it lets you enable remote desktop for Windows 10 Home instantly, bypassing Microsoft's edition limitations.
 Enjoy one-click sessions, file transfer, and 4K streaming without port forwarding or firewall tweaks through this best and secure remote desktop.

-DeskIn offers:
+DeskIn offers

 • No version limitations: Work across Windows 10 Home, Pro, other higher editions like Windows 11, 12, and so on, or even support older versions for free.